lightning/bolts/07-routing-gossip.md

 1970-01-01).
 This cannot be a hard requirement, however, given the possible case of two `channel_update`s within a single second.

-It is assumed that more than one `channel_update` message changing the channel parameters in the same second may be a DoS attempt, and therefore, the node responsible for signing such messages may be blacklisted.
-However, a node may send a same `channel_update` message with a different signature (changing the nonce in signature signing), and hence fields apart from signature are checked to see if the channel parameters have changed for the same timestamp.
+It is assumed that more than one `channel_update` changing the channel parameters in the same second may be a DoS attempt, and therefore, the node responsible for signing such messages may be blacklisted.
+However, a node may send a same `channel_update` with a different signature (changing the nonce in signature signing), and hence fields apart from signature are checked to see if the channel parameters have changed for the same timestamp.
 It is also important to note that ECDSA signatures are malleable.
 So, an intermediate node who received the `channel_update`